a-lurker/a-lurker.github.io/docs/graphing-data.md

 openLuup provides a variety of ways to graph data.

 ## Data historian
 The data historian monitors pretty much every openLuup variable and saves it to a cache.
 Optionally it saves the same data to disk.
+All graphing uses this data.

 The data historian also uses the Graphite Finder standard as an interface to the WSAPI CGI graphite_cgi, which may then be accessed by dashboard applications or servers like Grafana.

 Note: ONLY numeric variable values are supported by the historian.

-Set up the Historian directory.
+The Historian maintains an in-memory cache of the 1000, or so, most recent values for numeric variables by default.
+Note that an openLuup restart will empty the cache.

+To save the data to disk, enable the archiving by placing this line in the start code.
+The data on disk can then be used by Grafana and influx.

 ```lua
 -- place this line in in your startup code
 luup.attr_set ("openLuup.Historian.Directory","history/")
 ```

+### Quick graph view
+In the openLuup console go to "Home-->Historian-->Cache.
+Just click the little graph icon next to the variable of interest.

 ### Choosing what variables to monitor
-In the openLuup console go to "Home-->Historian-->Cache".
-Two possibilities are presented:

-1. Show a quick simple graph of any variable in the cache.
-Just click the little graph icon.
-2. If the on disk archiving has been enabled: Then all the variable checkboxes will not be grayed out and you can decide, which variables to monitor.
+If the on disk archiving has been enabled:

+Then all the variable checkboxes will show what is being retained on disk.
+Note: these checkboxes are read only.

+To see the variable archiving possibilities refer to the console:  Historian --> Rules page.

 If the on disk archiving has been enabled the Data Historian Grafana Data Source API can be used.